USB-C DisplayPort alt mode

 ### Option 3: Unlabeled ports and cables

-If your cable or port, does not support DP alt mode, you have several remaining strategies:
+If your cable or port does not clearly indicate DP alt mode, you still have several strategies:

 * **Read the documentation**.
-Look for for the words "Thunderbolt" of "DP alt mode".
-Sometimes the documentation will say something more ambiguous like "supports display".
+Look for the words "Thunderbolt" or "DP alt mode."
+Sometimes the documentation will say something more ambiguous, like "supports display."

 * **Contact product support** from your manufacturer.
 Just ask them!